 STATEMENT OF DOCTRINE

-Trinity believes in the basic doctrines that unite all Christians as they are expressed in the Apostles’ and Nicene Creeds:
+Trinity believes in the basic doctrines that historically unite all Christians as they are expressed in the Apostles’ and Nicene Creeds:

 There is one almighty God who exists in three persons simultaneously and eternally.
 These three persons, Father, Son and Holy Spirit, are each fully God and are to be worshipped as the one and only God.
 He is holy, loving, wise, patient, righteous, just, truthful, merciful, compassionate and good.

 The eternal Son of God became a man in the person of Jesus Christ.
-This was accomplished through a miracle of the Holy Spirit, who placed Jesus in the womb of a virgin named Mary.
+This was accomplished through a miracle of the Holy Spirit, who placed Jesus in the womb of a virgin named Mary who gave birth to him.
 Jesus was and is both fully God and fully man.
 God the Son came to earth to bring us forgiveness for our sins and deliverance from death.

 The Cross and Resurrection

-Jesus suffered and died on the cross for our sins at the hands of the Roman Empire and was buried in a tomb.
-On the third day after his death, he rose from the dead, both body and soul.
-God promised in the Old Testament Scriptures that this work of salvation would take place.
+Jesus suffered and died on the cross at the hands of the Roman Empire and was buried in a tomb.
+While his death from a human viewpoint was unjust as Jesus was without sin and had done nothing wrong, in God’s plan he was dying in the place of sinners, taking their sin upon himself to pay the penalty for their sins that they might be forgiven.
+On the third day after his death, he rose from the dead, both body and soul, conquering death.

 The Ascension and Second Coming

 Jesus ascended into heaven where he was seated at the right hand of God the Father.
 From there, he governs heaven and earth.
 He will return in glory from heaven to raise the dead and to sit in judgment of all humanity.
-He will give his people glorious and everlasting life.
+He will give his people glorious and everlasting life and will renew all of creation.
 His kingdom will never end.
+God promised in the Old Testament Scriptures that this work of salvation, from the incarnation to the 2nd Coming, would take place.

 The Holy Spirit and the Scriptures